fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 All requests to the Vonage Voice API require authentication.
 Therefore, you should generate a private key with the Application API, which allows you to create JSON Web Tokens (JWT) to make the requests.
 For demo purposes, we will use the API key and API Secret.

-In the left menu [here](https://dashboard.nexmo.com/), click API Settings, left menu item.
+In the left menu [here](https://dashboard.nexmo.com/), click API Settings.
 Under the API keys tab you will find your API key and Account secret (API secret).

 ![API Settings](/content/blog/integrate-phone-calls-and-sms-with-openai/settings.png)